 Social economic value trumps technology

-Since the pursuit of greenfield has no respect for the past evolution of technology (nor should it), socioeconomic value provided by the ultimate user experience trumps the sum of the individual pieces of technology.
+Since the pursuit of greenfield has no respect for the past evolution of technology (nor should it), social economic value provided by the ultimate user experience trumps the sum of the individual pieces of technology.
 Amazing to see how Apple competitors are still not getting this, and continue to try to “sell a house by focusing on the (easily replaceable) soil underneath”.

 Prime beats subprime